tr00mb/api-kong-lambda-christmas/workshop/step4/step4.md

 ## aws lambda function

-Create the createNewCommand function. (refer to the doc (ref)) As this fonction is calling other API, pay attention to the environnement variables Indeed createNewCommand call mapQuest through kong (/distances) and ProductDetails (/workshop/products/{product_id})
+Create the createNewCommand function. (refer to the doc (ref))
+</br>As this fonction is calling other API, pay attention to the environnement variables
+</br>Indeed createNewCommand call mapQuest through kong (/distances) and ProductDetails (/workshop/products/{product_id})

 ## create service, route and lambda plugin in kong